abhinavmish96/SOFTWARE_DEVELOPMENT_COURSE/Pre_Course/Basics_of_Variables_and_Datatypes.md

 | apropos [search-pattern] | Searches for command with keywords in description |

-## Hello World Program
+## The ‘Hello World’ Program in JS in Browser and NodeJs

-You can run the HelloWorld.js
+You can run the HelloWorld.js in the browser and in terminal window using nodeJS

+## Code editor - VScode

+## Variables

+## Primitive Data Types